Awarrior91/php2-auto-downgrade/README.md

 -t #

 For Testnet, add 1 for #, for Mainnet add 0 for #.
+Nodes currently only working in Testnet

 -e YOUREMAILADDRESS